 The faster growth rates over the past two years are concentrated in a few areas.
 Most of the general fund budget growth in FY22 was because "surplus" general fund revenue was deposited in the state's revenue reserve funds (\$1.1 billion) and retirement fund (\$750 million).
-Most of the FY23 growth came from increased appropriations

-General fund revenues and appropriations are intended for the general purposes of government and are not dedicated or restricted to a specific use.
-These funds are of particular interest to the public and budget decision makers as they come primarily from statewide taxes, such as income and sales taxes. for DOE (\$2.0 billion) and DMAS (\$1.2 billion), in addition to deposits of "surplus" general fund revenue into revenue reserves (\$1.1 billion), the Water Quality Improvement Fund (\$313 million), and the state's retirement fund (\$250 million).
-Increased appropriations for DOE were primarily for school construction and modernization grants to school divisions, teacher and support staff salary increases, and "hold harm-less" funding related to enrollment declines during the COVID-19 pandemic.
+Most of the FY23 growth came from increased appropriations for DOE (\$2.0 billion) and DMAS (\$1.2 billion), in addition to deposits of "surplus" general fund revenue into revenue reserves (\$1.1 billion), the Water Quality Improvement Fund (\$313 million), and the state's retirement fund (\$250 million).
+Increased appropriations for DOE were primarily for school construction and modernization grants to school divisions, teacher and support staff salary increases, and "hold harmless" funding related to enrollment declines during the COVID-19 pandemic.
 Increased appropriations for DMAS were primarily to cover Medicaid program inflation and utilization increases and increases in provider reimbursement rates.